-Mr. David Thompson earned his Master of Public Administration from Columbia University.
-With seven years of experience, he specializes in writing scholarship proposals that effectively communicate clients' goals and motivations, ensuring their applications shine.
+Mr. David Thompson holds a Master of Public Administration from Columbia University and brings seven years of experience in academic writing.
+He specializes in scholarship proposals and transfer essays, crafting applications that clearly communicate each student’s goals, background, and motivations while helping their submissions stand out.

 Essay Services